 Learn how to support chronic disease management and help prevent secondary conditions and complexity using an a health coaching intervention

-This five-day certificate program offered by the Health Coach Institute focuses on the implementation of health coaching skills to manage chronic diseases and multiple morbidities in your client population and to support their self-care.
+This four-day certificate program offered by the Health Coach Institute focuses on the implementation of health coaching skills to manage chronic diseases and multiple morbidities in your client population and to support their self-care.
 You will learn how to assess high-risk clients and create client-centred treatment plans.
 Skills covered will include case conceptualization, designing health coaching treatment plans, and evaluating outcomes.

 By the completion of the certificate programs, you will have the confidence to deliver health coaching interventions to prevent secondary conditions and complexities and mange chronic diseases in clinical settings.